heidelpay/php-basket-api/README.md

 ![Logo](https://dev.heidelpay.de/devHeidelpay_400_180.jpg)

-#### Please note that this package is still considered as a beta and not meant to be used in production.

 # Welcome to the heidelpay basket api

-This is the php basket api for heidelpay.
+This is the PHP Basket API for heidelpay.
 The library will help you to easily integrate heidelpay into your application.

 ### SYSTEM REQUIREMENTS